paradoxe35/kproximate/README.md

 ## Credits

-This project is based on the original [kproximate](https://github.com/jedrw/kproximate) by [jedrw](https://github.com/jedrw), with additional fixes, improvements, and new features.
+This project is based on the original [kproximate](https://github.com/jedrw/kproximate) by [jedrw](https://github.com/jedrw), with some additional improvements.

 ## Development